 The information set forth in this section is of significant importance to many shareholders of the Corporation, as a substantial number of shareholders do not hold shares in their own name.
 Shareholders who do not hold their shares in their own name (referred to herein as "beneficial shareholders") should note that only proxies deposited by shareholders whose names appear on the records of the Corporation as the registered holders of shares can be recognized and acted upon at the Meeting.
-If shares are listed in an account statement provided to a shareholder by a broker, then in almost all cases those shares will not be registered under the names of the shareholder's broker or an agent of that broker.
+If shares are listed in an account statement provided to a shareholder by a broker, then in almost all cases those shares will not be registered in the shareholder's name on the records of the Corporation.
+Such shares will more likely be registered under the names of the shareholder's broker or an agent of that broker.
 In Canada, the vast majority of such shares are registered under the name of "CDS & Co." (the registration name for CDS Clearing and Depository Services Inc., which acts as its nominee for many Canadian brokerage firms).
 Shares held by brokers or their agents or nominees can only be voted upon the instructions of the beneficial shareholder.
 Without specific instructions, brokers and their agents and nominees are prohibited from voting shares for the broker's clients.
 Therefore, beneficial shareholders should ensure that instructions respecting the voting of their shares are communicated to the appropriate person.